luke-fitz/luke-fitz.github.io/_visualisations/darts_aim.md

   <source src="https://luke-fitz.github.io/files/darts_simulator.mp4" type="video/mp4">
 </video>

+The Matlab code is [here](https://github.com/luke-fitz/projects/tree/main/darts_simulator).
 Now to plot my radius of accuracy as a mathematical function of alcohol consumption, and darts will be a solved game!